-Nowadays where we shop and what we purchase can be just as big a personal statement about who we are and what we stand for as what political party we belong to, what beliefs we hold, and what charities we support.
+Nowadays where we shop and what we purchase can be just as big a personal statement about who we are and what we stand for; what political party we belong to, what beliefs we hold, and what charities we support.
 For me, personally, similar to most Americans, I think about what corporations my money is supporting and in turn what that corporation and their reputation says about me; and I feel better about myself when I make a choice to contribute to something that has a positive effect on the world or someone else’s life – whether it be purchasing my shoes from a company that donates a pair of shoes to a child in need or buying a coffee from a shop that treats their employees like family.
-Even small efforts, such as a donation jar at a register, can have a dramatic effect on my opinion of a business.

 As I’m sure you can already imagine, there are so many ways and forms through which the corporate world can give back to their communities, employees, customers, neighborhoods, countries… you get the picture.
 But what do we call this phenomenon?
 Corporate Social Responsibility (CSR).

-This accountability is for the benefit of the society – yes, but it also benefits company brand.
+The primary purpose of CSR is for the benefit of society – yes, but it also benefits a company's brand.
 CSR efforts, volunteer programs, and philanthropy boosts reputation and subsequently the profits of the business itself.
 This creates a mutually beneficial relationship between brand and consumer.
 It is a win-win.

 Some companies are founded from the very beginning with a cause – take TOMS Shoes for example – for every pair of shoes you buy, a pair will be donated to child in need, one-for-one.
 This simple but incredible thought was the start of a now multimillion-dollar company and over 60 million shoes donated.
 Most companies however build themselves and their profits up until they have enough to establish a CSR program such as partnering with a charity or donating proceeds to a cause.
 The larger a company becomes the more reach is has to set the ethical standards of behavior for its peers, industry and competition.